Skip to content

 What is Vitamin D

-Vitamin D is important for overall health, particularly strong and healthy bones.
-It is also vital for ensuring that a number of important organs, such as muscles, heart, lungs, and brain, work well and that the immune system is fit to fight infections.
+Vitamin D is essential for overall health and solid and healthy bones.
+It is also vital for ensuring that some essential organs, such as muscles, heart, lungs, and brain, work well and that the immune system is fit to fight infections.

 The body can make its vitamin D from sunlight.
-However, adequate vitamin D can also be obtained from supplements, and a small amount comes from a few foods.
+However, adequate vitamin D can also be obtained from supplements; a small amount comes from a few foods.
 The body has to change vitamin D several times before it can be used.

 Symptoms of Vitamin D Deficiency